How To Create Function In Mysql Example

 Calling a stored function in an SQL statement

-The following statement uses the CustomerLevel
+The following statement uses the CustomerLevel stored function:

 Code language: SQL (Structured Query Language) ( sql )